kritikl/qnn_afir10/README.md

 - The effectiveness of hybrid classical–quantum pipelines
 - The role of quantum-inspired techniques (e.g., surrogate gradients) when direct gradients are unavailable or unreliable

-Rather than claiming quantum advantage, the project emphasizes empirical insight and reflective analysis.

 ## Current Progress